How To Embrace Excitement & Still Get To Sleep On Christmas Eve

 Now you’re an adult.
-And if you’re like me, the child inside comes out on Christmas Eve, ruining a good night sleep by keeping you awake with excitement, leading to an exhausted Christmas Day where even the idea of socialising will make you crave your bed.
+And if you’re like me, the child inside comes out on Christmas Eve, ruining a good night’s sleep by keeping you awake with excitement, leading to an exhausted Christmas Day where even the idea of socialising will make you crave your bed.
 How can you ensure you get a good night sleep on Christmas Eve?

 Caffeine has a half-life of between 6 and 8 hours.
 That’s the amount of time it stays in your system.
 When you have a cup of coffee, the caffeine stimulates all the nerves in your frontal lobes – waking your brain, boosting adrenaline and blocking sleep inducing chemicals.
 Caffeine also increases your chances of developing a headache and can make your heart rate jump, which will either wake you up or disturb your sleep.
+No doubt, we’re all a little excited for Christmas without throwing adrenaline-boosting chemicals into the mix.
+And with what’s likely to be an early start the next day, avoiding caffeine is one of the best ways to ensure a blissful sleep on Christmas Eve.

 These tips will help you doze off on Christmas Eve.
 Don’t ruin the evening by ignoring excitement, it is a fantastic time of year and should be enjoyed, but you don’t want to suffer from sleep deprivation on Christmas Day.
 Relax and good night!